ida/adi.forumail/README.md

 to get further instructions, or, if you have a Plone-instance already, also do the following steps manually.

-Note: The usual prompt-prefix for commands is ommited, so one can copy'n'paste them.
+Note: In the following, the usual prompt-prefix for commands is ommited, so one can copy'n'paste them, easier.

 Add cron for fetching mails of inbox